 - I was backing out of the driveway.
 I had looked behind me, but apparently not enough.
 As I backed into the street I saw a women out for her morning walk standing right next to my car, looking reasonably put out.
 She had obviously been walking on the sidewalk and stopped because it was clear I didn’t see her while backing out of the driveway.

 These three experience might lead you to believe I am a bad driver.
 Fair enough, but I will say this.
 I was not in a rush when I was speeding, I was just thoughtless.
 I was not speeding out of my driveway without a glance.
 I looked, didn’t see anything, and began backing out, glancing in my sideview mirrors.
-This has worked just fine for me for years, my driver’s education teaching to twist myself so that I was looking over the back of the seat the entire team I reversed was forgotten a long time ago.
+This has worked just fine for me for years, my driver’s education teaching to twist myself so that I was looking over the back of the seat the entire time I reversed was forgotten a long time ago.
 It is clear to me how easy it is to slip into thoughtlessness, all the while driving machines that kill.

 Thankfully, many of these thoughtless tendencies have been partially mitigated by technological advancement.
 Cruise control and rear view cameras are built to address these very problems.
 In fact, I have cut down my speeding by basically doing what an autonomous vehicle would do and setting cruise control on almost every road at a legal speed.